Dividing a Small Business in a Divorce

 - If one partner wants to continue operating the business, he or she can buy out the other’s share; and

 - If both parties want to continue to operate the business and can do so without conflict, they can reincorporate it as a partnership and continue to operate the business side by side.

 In any case, the business must be valued accurately to determine how it can factor into the couple’s asset division.

 There are three ways a small business can be valued.
 Often, a small business appraiser is brought in to value a divorcing couple’s business.
 The valuation methods the appraiser may use are:

 The Asset Approach.
 This is the most complex valuation method.
 The appraiser considers all of a business’ assets, tangible and intangible, to determine a fair value for it.
 These assets include its income, its equipment, its popularity within the community, and its employees’ skills;

 The Market Approach.
 With this approach, the appraiser compares the business to similar businesses in the area that recently sold to determine an appropriate value; and

 The Income Approach.
 With this approach, only the business’ financials are considered when determining its value.
 These include its current income and its projected future growth as well as the risks it faces.

 Draper Law Office can Help you Through the Property Division Process

 In any divorce, the couple’s marital assets have to be divided.
 In your divorce, your lawyer’s job is to act as your advocate and guide you through this process.
-Contact our team at Draper Law Office online or by calling 866-767-4711 today to schedule your free, no-obligation consultation in one of our three Florida offices.
+Contact our team at Draper Law Office online or by calling 866-767-4711 today to schedule your free, no-obligation consultation in one of our two florida offices.